How To Find Arrowheads In The Woods: The Ultimate Arrowhead Hunting Guide

-So I created a list of tips for these folks to help answer their question…and share with you, fellow arrowhead hunters.
+I created a list of tips for these folks to help answer their question…as well as to share with you, fellow arrowhead hunters.
 So keep reading, and I hope you find some tips that are useful on your next arrowhead hunting trip.

-Once you’ve begin finding arrowheads, the next fun part is identifying them!
+Once you begin finding arrowheads, the next fun part is identifying them!
 If you need help identifying Indian arrowheads, you might find my post, American Indian Arrowhead Identification: A Resource Guide helpful for that phase of arrowhead collecting.